Meters and Rates

 - If you are charged different rates for initial and remaining units, but the number of initial units varies by calendar month (npower in the UK have rates like this), set monthly and stepped to ON.
 Enter the initial rate you are charged per unit, the number of units this applies to for each of the twelve months, and the rate you are charged for all remaining units.

-Finally set any discounts and your tax rate.
+Set any discounts and your tax rate.
 Discounts can include both a fixed amount per set period (day, week, month … etc), as well as a percentage discount.
 The tax rate can be used if you prefer not to include tax in your rates.

-If your rates change, select the “Add rate change” row to copy your current rates into the previous rates section.
+Finally, if your rates change, select the “Add rate change” row to copy your current rates into the previous rates section.
 From here you can edit the date to which your old rates apply, then edit your current settings (as described above) to reflect your new rates.

 If you accidently add a rate change, just select the “Rates to” row, then the delete button at the top right of the screen.